tigattack/Plex_Server_Sync/README.md

 This fork is modified for my own use cases.

 Summary of changes:
-- Use sudo everywhere - My Plex appdata directory has permissions 770.
+- Use sudo everywhere - My Plex appdata directory is unreadable for users other than plex.
 - Use rsync instead of scp - Same reason as above.
 - Remove DSM/Asustor support - Eliminate complexity from features I don't need.
 - Some bug fixes and code cleanup.